quikshot/autobanking/README.md

 ## Status
 ### What is currently done:
-* Access Spanish ING online bank: enter ID and password from config file.
+* Access Spanish Kutxabank online bank: enter ID and password from config file.
 * Select desired bank account (pending to use XPATH to parse Account number)
 * Download data between two dates into /tmp